 Depart at 9:00 am for a Keong River boat cruise, 25 kilometers north to Tham Ting Cave, famous for its mystical setting filled with hundreds of Luang Prabang-style standing Buddha statues and animist offerings.
 Along the way marvel at spectacular scenery and the chance to visit a local village or two specializing in producing Lao rice whiskey, paper, or weaving.
 Stop for lunch near the mouth of the placid Ou River.
 On your way back, visit the recently restored Wat Long Khun, where Lao kings went into spiritual retreat prior to their coronations, or the hilltop temple, Wat Chompet, with its beautiful decor and unobstructed view of Luang Prabang and surrounds.

 Free time until we take you to the airport.
 Are you sure you want to leave this soon?

-Stay longer?
-Of course you can!Most people who visit Luang Prabang do not want to leave!
+Most people who visit Luang Prabang do not want to leave!
 There is much more to see and plenty to do here, although a longer stay should be arranged in advance since hotels are usually fully booked.
-How about a cooking class or an elephant trek to a nearby village?
+How about a cooking class?
 We have plenty of options to choose from.
 And do not miss the opportunity to visit Vientiane.